learning-zone/angular-basics/README.md

 * It is big and complicated due to the multiple ways of doing the same thing.
 * Implementations scale poorly.
 * If a user of an AngularJS application disables JavaScript, nothing but the basic page is visible.
-* There’s a lagging UI if there are more than 200 watchers.
+* There is a lagging UI if there are more than 200 watchers.

 **b.)
 Angular**